erykjj/jwlmanager/README.md

   * **Short Title** - abbreviated title
   * **Full Title** - complete title

 **Right-clicking** on a line in the Notes or Annotations categories will bring up a window with a preview of the selected items, provided there aren't too many.
+The ID of each note is provided for reference.

 If you modify an archive and intend to use the results to re-import into JW Library, make sure to **save** it (with a new name). **KEEP A BACKUP** of your original *.jwlibrary* file in case you need to restore after messing up ;-)

 #### Add

 For Favorites only.
-Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself. **Make sure the Bible translation you add exists in the selected language**, as strange things can happen if it does not.
-Let me know if a language is missing from the drop-down selection.
+Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself. **Make sure the Bible translation you add exists in the selected language** (as strange things can happen if it does not).
+Let me know if a required language is missing from the drop-down selection.

 #### Delete